-The Registrar serves as the SSN Administrator for student records and is responsible for overseeing Social Security Number usage as it relates to students, prospective students, and alumni.
-The Director of Human Resources and Student Employment serves as the SSN Administrator for employee records and is responsible for overseeing Social Security Number usage as it relates to employees.
-The Comptroller serves as the SSN Administrator for records for individuals other than students, prospective students, alumni, and employees associated with the University.
+The registrar and director of admissions serves as the SSN administrator for student records and is responsible for overseeing SSN usage as it relates to prospective students, current students, and alumni.
+The director of human resources and student employment serves as the SSN administrator for employee records and is responsible for overseeing SSN usage as it relates to employees.
+The comptroller serves as the SSN administrator for records of individuals other than current students, prospective students, alumni, and employees associated with the University.

-Each Social Security Number Administrator shall be responsible for the following.
+Each SSN administrator shall be responsible for the following:

-- Coordinating communications to faculty, staff, and students concerning their rights and responsibilities with regard to collection, maintenance and distribution of SSNs
+- Coordinating communications to faculty, staff, and students concerning their rights and responsibilities regarding collection, maintenance, and distribution of SSNs;

-- Maintaining a set of disclosure statements for use on University forms and documents that collect SSNs
+- Maintaining a set of disclosure statements for use on University forms and documents that collect SSNs; and

-- Developing a set of standards and guidelines addressing the handling of SSNs in electronic systems
+- Developing standards and guidelines addressing the handling of SSNs in electronic systems.